-Hoodies in the strategy unit of Daimler AG Look, another visitor from a start-up… We frequently heard this kind of comment as we launched DigitalLife@Daimler, seven years ago.
+Hoodies in the strategy unit of Daimler AG?
+Look, another visitor from a start-up… We frequently heard this kind of comments as we launched DigitalLife@Daimler, seven years ago.
 It was a small internal initiative that was intended to bring together all of the Group’s digital activities.

 And our team really did have more in common with a start-up than just a preference for a certain kind of outfit.
 We too wanted to make the best possible use of the digital transformation.
 Not from a garage, but for our great time-honored Group.
 To do so we needed good ideas and new forms of collaboration.

-The fact that in many units at Daimler we’re on a first-name basis and wear jeans is probably one of the most obvious signs of the changes that are currently happening here in the Group.
+Probably one of the most obvious signs of the changes that are currently happening here in the Group is the fact, that in many units at Daimler we’re on a first-name basis and wear jeans.
 More important, however, is WHAT we are doing and HOW we are doing it.